 Ethernet cables are a little more complex than you might think when it comes to differentiating specs.
 Therefore, choosing the right one is sometimes a bit of a challenge.
 So how do you choose the best ethernet cables for gaming – where you need speed and stability in spades?

 We’ll go through that below.
 We’ll also point out some key considerations you need to think about when selecting your cable, so you have all the information you need before picking up the best ethernet cable for you.
-Your connectivity and your gaming is important, we know.
-So let’s get into it!
+Your connectivity and your gaming are both important, we know.

 How we picked the Best Ethernet Cables for Gaming in 2022

 In selecting the best ethernet cables for you to pick up, we looked at the Cat number, how durable these cables are, as well as the different lengths on offer – as these certainly separate the top gaming ethernet cables from those that are a little….lackluster.